 Colourful centrepiece or expensive snack?
-The fish you house with your shrimp need to be carefully chosen if you want to avoid turning your tank into a living buffet.
+The fish you house with your shrimp need to be carefully chosen if you want to avoid turning your tank into a living buffet, Nathan Hill investigates some of the options for your shrimp tank.

 Looking back, my main pastime during lockdown may have been browsing aquatic forums.
-What struck me forcibly was that as shrimp keeping has increased in popularity, so has the number of people asking the simple question, ‘What fish can I keep with my Neocaridina Cherry shrimps?’
+What struck me forcibly was that as shrimp keeping has increased in popularity.
+As has the number of people asking the simple question, ‘What fish can I keep with my Neocaridina cherry shrimps?’

 Log in to any forum and ask that question, and I promise that you’ll find as many differing opinions as there are members.

-To start off, why would anyone want to add fish into a shrimp tank?
+To start, why would anyone want to add fish into a shrimp tank?
 I suspect that it’s mainly a question of aesthetics.
-Shrimp are, admittedly, rather small, and very good at hiding.
+Shrimp are, admittedly, rather small, and incredibly good at hiding.
 They can be expensive, and beginners tend to buy five to ten at a time, just in case things go wrong.

-Gazing into a 50-litre aquarium for a brief glimpse of a 1cm-long shrimp slowly picking away at the substrate will always excite the hardcore shrimp fanatics among us.
+Getting a glimpse of a small shrimp picking at the substrate always excites hardcore shrimp fanatics.
 But not all of us are so hardcore, nor happy to settle for shrimps alone.
-There’s no shame in wanting some additional movement in the tank, or a bigger visual focal point.
+Wanting some additional movement in the tank, or a visual focal point, is totally reasonable.

-It could be argued that a few bright, colourful fish will benefit the aquarium; after all, shrimp don’t often make use of the mid-water spaces, and if that helps people to enjoy their tanks, then that’s what the hobby is all about.
+You could argue that a few colourful fish will benefit the aquarium.
+After all, shrimp don’t often make use of the mid-water spaces.
+Plus, if that helps people to enjoy their tanks, then that’s what the hobby is all about.

-Much in the same way that many people feel they cannot set up a community fish tank without a pleco, some people feel that a shrimp tank is incomplete without some centrepiece fish.
-However, it is important to think carefully about the requirements of your shrimp before venturing into the realms of combining fish and shrimp.
+Many people feel every community fish tank needs a pleco.
+Similarly, some people feel that a shrimp tank is incomplete without a centrepiece fish.
+However, it is important to think carefully about the requirements of your shrimp before combining fish and shrimp.

 Amano shrimps are bigger and more switched on.